ibm-cloud-docs/citrix-netscaler-vpx/getting-started.md

 8. Enter the information required by ARIN (or the equivalent organization in your region of deployment) for the IP addresses you've requested.
 9. Enter your contact information.
 10. Select your VLAN.
-	To minimize latency and ensure optimized utilization of your network resources, assign the Citrix NetScaler VPX to the same VLAN as the servers where the traffic will be distributed.
+	To minimize latency and ensure optimized utilization of your network resources, assign the {{site.data.keyword.vpx_full}} to the same VLAN as the servers where the traffic will be distributed.
 11. Review the order, accept the terms, and click **Place Order**.
-The Citrix NetScaler VPX software appliance deploys with your selected settings.
+The {{site.data.keyword.vpx_full}} software appliance deploys with your selected settings.

 ## What's Next
 {: #what-s-next}

-You can learn more about Citrix Netscaler VPX [features](/docs/infrastructure/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-about-citrix-netscaler-vpx), review specific Netscaler [terminology](/docs/infrastructure/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-citrix-netscaler-vpx-terminology), or start [configuring](/docs/infrastructure/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-basic-load-balancing-configuration) your Netscaler.
+You can learn more about {{site.data.keyword.vpx_full}} [features](/docs/infrastructure/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-about-citrix-netscaler-vpx), review specific Netscaler [terminology](/docs/infrastructure/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-citrix-netscaler-vpx-terminology), or start [configuring](/docs/infrastructure/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-basic-load-balancing-configuration) your Netscaler.